bigfix/developer.bigfix.com/site/pages/get-started/customize-user-interfaces.md

 The language highlighted in the graphic, the Session Relevance Language, extracts data previously collected on the clients and currently stored in the BigFix database.
-The APIs use and manipulate the data extracted by the Session Relevance queries.
+The APIs use the data extracted by the Session Relevance queries.

 Click [Relevance](/relevance/) to access the information about the relevance language and navigate the content about Session Relevance Language and Core